tytydraco/yessleep/out/Broken_by_the_night.md

 Did the system fail?
 Yes.

-Believe it or not, 3,4-methylenedioxy-methamphetamine (MDMA) was first synthesized by Merck, owner of the same patented drugs I would later take to fight its damage.
+Believe it or not — methylenedioxy-methamphetamine (MDMA) was first synthesized by Merck Pharmaceuticals, owner of the same patented drugs I would later take to fight its damage.
 You break it, you buy it.

 Yes, in that the very medicines prescribed to give me life-preserving sleep gave me life-destroying depression.